Skip to main content

 A Note on Pre-Filled Tax Returns

-Several countries already use pre-filled tax returns a system in which the government prepares your tax form using data it already has from employers, banks, and other reporting sources, and the taxpayer simply confirms or corrects it.
+Several countries already use pre-filled tax returns.
+A system in which the government prepares your tax form using data it already has from employers, banks and other reporting sources.
+The taxpayer simply confirms or corrects it.
 This approach dramatically reduces the burden on individuals and increases overall compliance.

 Conclusion

 This is not a giveaway.
-It is an efficiency upgrade a long overdue modernization of a system that no longer reflects how millions of Americans actually live and work.
-If the government already knows what you earned, and you do not owe anything, why should you be required to jump through hoops every spring to prove it?
+It is an efficiency upgrade.
+A long overdue modernization of a system that no longer reflects how millions of Americans actually live and work.
+If the government already knows what you earned and you do not owe anything.
+Why should you be required to jump through hoops every year to prove it?

-Eliminating federal income taxes for people earning $61,000 or less is fiscally responsible, administratively efficient, and economically just.
+Eliminating federal income taxes for people earning $61,000 or less.
+That is fiscally responsible, administratively efficient and economically just.
 The cost to the federal budget is modest.
 The benefit to tens of millions of households is real and immediate.
-This proposal deserves a vote in Congress, and those who vote against it should be prepared to explain to their constituents exactly why.
+This proposal deserves a vote in Congress.
+Those who vote against it should be prepared to explain to their constituents exactly why.

 The math works.
 This is a fully feasible proposal.
 Anyone who claims otherwise is either uninformed or being deliberately misleading.

-For Republicans who oppose revisiting the 2017 tax cuts, adjusting capital gains treatment, or trimming defense spending that is a legitimate position to hold.
-But there are hundreds of other ways to recover the $53 to $79 billion.
+For Republicans who oppose revisiting the 2017 tax cuts, adjusting capital gains treatment or trimming defense spending.
+There are hundreds of other ways to recover the $70 to $95 billion.
 The money is not the obstacle.
 The real question is whether there are enough members of Congress who genuinely care about hardworking Americans.

 Eliminating federal income tax for those earning $61,000 or less will not make anyone wealthy.
 But it will help millions of Americans breathe a little easier.
 It will make daily survival a little less exhausting.
 And that alone makes it worth doing.